 American Heritage Girls (AHG) was founded by a group of parents wanting a faith-based, scout-type character development program for their daughters in 1995.
 The AHG Program is dedicated to the mission of building women of integrity through service to God, family, community and country.
 AHG girls across the nation and the globe participate in badge programs, service projects, leadership opportunities, and outdoor experiences, all with an emphasis on Christian values and family involvement.

-Today there are Troops in every state and in 15 countries around the world through the Trailblazer Program.
+Today there are Troops in every state and in 15 countries around the world through the Trailblazer Membership.
 A variety of Christian denominations are also represented as Charter Organizations for Troops.
 There are thousands of volunteer members across the country helping girls to grow in their faith, cultivate a heart for service, enjoy the great outdoors, and have more fun than they can imagine!

 Building women of integrity through service to God, family, community and country.

 American Heritage Girls is the premier national character development organization for young women that embraces Christian values and encourages family involvement.

 I promise to love God, cherish my family, honor my country, and serve in my community.

 As an American Heritage Girl, I promise to be compassionate, helpful, honest, loyal, perseverant, pure, resourceful, respectful, responsible, and reverent.